t-shiratori/wtx/README.md

 # wtx

-A CLI tool for easily managing Git worktrees.

-## Overview

-wtx is a lightweight CLI tool for efficiently managing Git's worktree feature.
-It makes it easy to create, delete, and list worktrees when working on multiple branches in parallel.
+wtx is a developer-focused CLI for managing Git worktrees efficiently.

+It helps you work on multiple branches in parallel by providing a streamlined workflow for creating, listing, removing, and automating worktrees through interactive terminal UI, file-copy automation, and customizable hooks.

-Key features:
+### Key features:
 - Create, delete, and list worktrees
 - Remove all worktrees at once
 - Interactive worktree selection via TUI (Terminal UI)